Wellness Core RawRev Dog Food earns the Advisor’s best rating of 5 stars.

 Wellness Core RawRev Dog Food Review

-Judging by its ingredients alone, Wellness Core RawRev dog food looks like an above-average dry product.
+Based on its ingredients panel, Wellness Core RawRev Dog Food appears to be an above-average dry product.

 As a group, the brand features an average protein content of 41% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 35% for the overall product line.